cypher256/java-extension-pack/README.md

 <br>

 ### Open Terminals by Java Version
 This extension adds the Java versions available in your current environment to the VS Code terminal profiles dropdown.
-Select the Java version you want to use, [open terminals](https://code.visualstudio.com/docs/terminal/basics), and you can check the complete version with the following commands.
-The latest versions of gradle and mvn are available, but it is generally recommended to use wrappers (gradlew, mvnw) for each project.
+Select the Java version you want to use, [open a new terminal](https://code.visualstudio.com/docs/terminal/basics), and you can check the version with the following commands.
+While the latest versions of Gradle and Maven are available, it's generally recommended to use wrappers (gradlew, mvnw) for each project.
 ```bash
 java -version
 gradle -v